arlagonix/prompt-forge/README.md

 The code and documentation are AI-generated.

 Why are there such strange versions?
 15, 21, 24, where are the others?
-24 is the latest, I was too lazy to go and find the previous 20 or so versions.
+I was too lazy to go and find the previous 20 or so versions.

 ## UI